nuncio-bitis/LCD_16x2/README.md

-# LCD_16x2
+# 16x2 LCD Project
-A C implementation for writing text to a 16x2 LCD display on the RaspberryPi
+A C implementation for writing text to a 16x2 LCD display.

 Research information gathered from: